tdkehoe/iam/users_roles.md

 <dl>
 <dt>Platform management roles</dt>
 <dd>Platform management roles cover a range of actions, including the ability to create and delete instances, manage aliases, bindings, and credentials, and manage access.
 The platform roles are administrator, editor, operator, viewer.
-Platform management roles also apply to account management services that enable users to invite and remove users, manage service IDs, access policies, catalog entries, and track billing and usage depending on their assigned role on an account management service.</dd>
+Platform management roles also apply to account management services that enable users to invite users, manage service IDs, access policies, catalog entries, and track billing and usage depending on their assigned role on an account management service.</dd>
 <dt>Service access roles</dt>
 <dd>Service access roles define a user or service’s ability to perform actions on a service instance, such as accessing the console or performing API calls.
 The service access roles are manager, writer, and reader. </dd>
 </dl>

 You might not see all of the roles that are listed here as options when you assign policies in the UI because only the roles available for the service that you chose are displayed.
-For more information on what roles are enabled and what actions each access role allows for each service, refer to the documentation for that service.
+For more information on what roles are enabled and what actions each access role allows for each service, see the documentation for that service.
-{: tip}
+{: note}

 ### Platform management roles
 {: #platformroles}